jgoguen/jgoguen.github.io/content/about.md

 both security and the end user experience as primary considerations and thoroughly tested before being moved to a production environment.

-Despite being employed as a software developer, a favourite activity of mine outside of work is developing software.
-I do not currently have any specific side projects, although I contribute to various projects as I am able.

 When I'm not stuck in front of a computer screen, I enjoy reading High Fantasy and Science Fiction novels.
 I'm generally not a fan of television but I'm always happy to watch Doctor Who.
-I'm also fond of my cat and my Newfoundland dog.

 [openbsd]: https://www.openbsd.org